Getting started

 Keeping your storefront current

-Section titled “Keeping your storefront current”Track changes via the Boilerplate Changelog and Release notes.
-For complete guidance on upgrading drop-in components, applying updates, and handling breaking changes, see the Updates guide.
+Section titled “Keeping your storefront current”Track boilerplate changes in the Boilerplate changelog and Release notes.
+For guidance on upgrading drop-in components, applying updates, and handling breaking changes, see the Updates page.

 Related resources